-Given a hypergeometric orthogonal polynomial $P_n(x;{\bf a})$, where ${\bf a}$ is a set of arbitrary parameters, we would like to obtain closed-form expressions for the coef\/f\/icients of generalized linearization formulas.
-A linearization formula for a hypergeometric orthogonal polynomial is an expression of the type
+Given a hypergeometric orthogonal polynomial $P_n(x;{\bf a})$, where ${\bf a}$ is a set of arbitrary parameters, we would like to obtain closed-form expressions for the coefficients of generalized linearization formulas.
+A linearization formula for a hypergeometric orthogonal polynomial is an expression of type

 whereas a connection relation for a hypergeometric orthogonal polynomial is given by